 I try to water my potted plants every day since they have proper drainage and get beat down by the sun.

 I love mophead hydrangeas so much!
 They don’t always agree with me, and I’ve lost a few over the years, but they are so gorgeous and worth the trial and error.
-I have my hydrangeas in my backyard by my back windows mixed in with my zinnias.
+My hydrangeas are in my backyard by my back windows mixed in with my zinnias.
 I have a blue, pink, and white hydrangea bush.
-I also have a bright pink one kept in a pot on the back porch.
-I currently placed that one inside to break dormancy, and she already has buds!
+I also have a bright pink one in a pot on the back porch.
+I placed that one inside to break dormancy, and she already has buds!

-My hydrangeas love my backyard because they get the morning sunlight and the afternoon shade.
+My hydrangeas love my backyard because it gets morning sunlight and the afternoon shade.

 To keep the color of your hydrangea bushes, you’ll need to pay attention to their PH levels in the ground.
 There are tests you can use and diagnose the soil.
 I purchase hydrangea food that specializes in its colors.

 “acidic soil, with a pH lower than 6.0, yields blue or lavender-blue hydrangea blooms.
 Alkaline soil, with a pH above 7.0, promotes pinks and reds.
 With a pH between 6 and 7, the blooms turn purple or bluish-pink.
 To lower your pH, add garden sulfur or aluminum sulfate to your soil.”
 HGTV

 I purchased these hydrangeas at Lowes, and they are Proven Winners.

 I have over 41 rose bushes in my yard.
 I have climbing roses, drift roses, knockout roses, and more!

 Roses start blooming in mid-spring, and they continue to bloom through fall.
 Last year, not only did the frost set them back, but the south had a terrible Japanese Beatle issue, and they LOVED feeding on my rose bushes.
 I had to go out with a soap bowl and flick them into it every morning.
 I’m hoping that isn’t an issue this year.